r-devel/windows-arm64/README.md

 Alternatively you can copy the [canned workflow from r-universe](https://docs.r-universe.dev/publish/troubleshoot-build.html#how-to-test-the-r-universe-build-workflow-from-your-own-github-repository) in your own package repository to run the exact same builds and checks that R-universe would run.

+## Some Common Issues

+ - Packages unconditionally passing `-msse` flags to the C/C++ compiler fails because these extensions are not available on arm64 [example](https://github.com/Huber-group-EMBL/rhdf5filters/pull/33/changes)
+ - Autotools configure scripts often misdetect mingw on arm64, and generates MSVC style '.lib' files and commands
+ - Windows ARM64 [does not have MPI](https://github.com/microsoft/Microsoft-MPI/issues/75).
+So packages like Rmpi do not work.

-## Debugging setup for MacOS users
+## Debugging Setup for MacOS

 For debugging you can use VMware fusion on MacOS (free version) to run Windows 11 for ARM (downloaded from https://www.microsoft.com/en-us/software-download/windows11arm64) on Apple M1+ hardware.

 ![screenshot of vmware](https://github.com/user-attachments/assets/9c446af5-0076-472f-9df4-efdf565207d0)

 You can run this on your macbook, but VMware can be a bit battery hungry.
 So I personally run it on a Mac Mini server that I keep at home.
 In the Windows VM you can enable RDP (remote access) to connect using any RDP client (confusingly called "Windows App" on MacOS these days), which works well.
 Finally tailscale also works well on Windows ARM64 so if you install that on the Windows VM and your macbook, you can RDP to the Windows machine from anywhere in the world.

-## Other Common Issues

- - Packages unconditionally passing `-msse` flags to the C/C++ compiler fails because these extensions are not available on arm64 [example](https://github.com/Huber-group-EMBL/rhdf5filters/pull/33/changes)
- - Autotools configure scripts often misdetect mingw on arm64, and generates MSVC style '.lib' files and commands
- - Windows ARM64 [does not have MPI](https://github.com/microsoft/Microsoft-MPI/issues/75).
-So packages like Rmpi do not work.